Ianaac27/Burger_Devourer/README.md

 Ianaac27

-# Screenshots
+# Screenshot
-Here are mocks of the Note Taker.
+Here is a mock of the Burger Devourer.

 ![Burger_Devourer](public/assets/screenshot/screenshot.png)